polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 The Substrate runtime support library provides utilities which generates unique, deterministic keys for your runtime module storage items.
-These storage items are placed in the main trie and are accessible by querying the trie by key.
+These storage items are placed in the state trie and are accessible by querying the trie by key.

 ## Next Steps